 Well, these days, many Singaporeans don’t even have the time or the will to go to the supermarket and pick up raw food for the steamboat machine.
 That’s why hotpot delivery services like Homely Pot (comes with a free 2-3 pax pot) and Hotpot Master (with pot rental at $10) are in such hot demand over CNY.

 These guys will drive to your home and drop off soup stock and ingredients you can then get your guests to stump into the hotpot.
 Be prepared to pay close to $300 if not more to feed a family, though.

 Chinese New Year is a time of anguish for many young people, as they sweat under the scrutiny of critical aunties who never fail to compare them to Cousin Aloysius, who graduated from Cambridge and is now driving an Audi.

 To combat their low self esteem and keep their heads held high, some people have resorted to renting luxury cars over the Chinese New Year so they can drive up to their relatives’ homes in style.
 Then there are those who believe that making a grand entrance in a Porsche is “auspicious”.
-Seven days’ rental usually costs over $4,000.
+Seven days’ rental usually costs over $700 for a Honda Fit and around $1,800 for a Mercedes CLA200 AMG.
 At such prices, you’d better hope your relatives are impressed enough to give you a bigger ang bao this year.